 Step 1: Decide on a Company Type and Name

-The first step involves deciding on a company type and name.
+The first step involves deciding what type of company you need and what you will call it.

 Company Types